 How did you end up in your current role?

 This question gives interviewers an insight into a candidate’s trajectory and sometimes their goals.
-It can be a good question, especially if their resume seems a little short for the role they’ve applied for.
+It can be a good question, especially if their resume seems a little short or they are aspiring to become a construction project manager.

 What are a few of your strengths and weaknesses?